maribies/MyReads/README.md

 ## About

 This application is to display a 'bookshelf' with three 'shelves' of books - currently reading, want to read, and read.
-The user searches for books from the [API] library (https://reactnd-books-api.udacity.com/) and then adds them or moves them to and from the desired shelves.
+The user searches for books from the [API] library (https://reactnd-books-api.udacity.com/) on the search page and then adds them to the desired shelf.
+The user can also move them to and from the desired shelves on the bookshelf page.

+Please note that only certain search terms work with this API.
+Please see those in the file SearchTerms.md.

 Created with Create React App - (https://github.com/facebook/create-react-app/)